 My education continued and I achieved my designation as a mediator and negotiator through the Alberta Mediation and Arbitration Society.

 For several years my husband and I had been sponsoring children in Malawi through World Vision.
 I decided it was time to go and visit them.
 I met a little girl who has changed my life.
-You can read about her in “The Story”.
+You can read about her at the beginning of this article.